Divorce Mediation Specialists of Wisconsin

 Why Mediation?

 Mediation is a voluntary process in which a neutral third party assists disputing parties in reaching a mutually agreeable resolution.
-It's often used as an alternative to litigation because it offers benefits like cost-effectiveness, improved communication, and preserving relationships.
+It's often utilized as a cost-effective mediation alternative to litigation, offering benefits such as improved communication, cost savings, and the preservation of relationships.

 Here's why mediation is a valuable process: